jonaspauleta/jonaspauleta/README.md

 - 🔭 I’m currently working on my personal portfolio https://joaopaulosantos.dev
 - 🌱 I’m currently learning GoLang and improving my frontend capabilities
 - 📫 How to reach me: me@joaopaulosantos.dev
-- ⚡ Fun fact: Besides loving code I'm also a car guy
+- ⚡ Fun fact: Besides loving code I'm also a car guy (I currently own a R56 JCW)

 <!--
 **jonaspauleta/jonaspauleta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.